HAT: Hybrid Attention Transformer for Image Restoration: Introduction

 A preliminary version of this work was presented at CVPR2023~\cite{hat_conf}.
 The present work expands upon the initial version in several significant ways.
-Firstly, we provide a theoretic illustration of LAM, which can facilitate readers’ understanding of the motivation behind our method and the rationality of its design.
-Secondly, we investigate a flexible structure of HAT for application to different IR tasks, allowing us to further explore the potential breadth of HAT.
-Thirdly, we extend our method to real-world image super-resolution based on a high-order degradation model.
-The promising results demonstrate the potential of HAT for real-world applications.
+Firstly, we provide a theoretic illustration of LAM and augment the analysis with CEM results.
+This can facilitate readers’ understanding of the motivation behind our method and the rationality of its design.
+Secondly, we investigate a flexible plain architecture of HAT for application to various IR tasks, allowing us to further explore the potential breadth of this method.
+Thirdly, we extend HAT to real-world image super-resolution based on practical degradation models.
+The promising results show the potential of HAT for real-world applications.
 Additionally, we further extend HAT for image denoising and compression artifacts reduction.
 Extensive experiments show that our method achieves state-of-the-art performance on several IR tasks.